TickTop/Tailwind/README.md

 # Tailwind
-Here is a sample which shows how beautiful is tailwind.
+Here is a landingpage which shows how beautiful is tailwind.